The development of the advocacy action plan was coordinated by Health NGO Network (HENNET). The Kenya CAAP initiative aims to enhance...

 Kenya is one of 10 countries in sub-Saharan Africa that have collaborated with the PMNCH under the CAAP initiative.

-Responding to the need for accelerated progress for women’s, children’s, and adolescents’ health (WCAH), the CAAP initiative in Kenya aims to advance WCAH issues through coordinated and collaborative multi-sectoral collaborative advocacy and accountability efforts.
-These multi-constituency efforts aim to contribute to the achievement of national priorities by accelerating the implementation of existing Maternal, Newborn, and Child Health (MNCH), Sexual and Reproductive Health and Rights (SRHR), and Adolescent Well-Being (AWB) commitments while mobilizing new commitments where needed.
+Responding to the need for accelerated progress for women’s, children’s, and adolescents’ health (WCAH), the CAAP initiative in Kenya aims to advance WCAH issues through coordinated and collaborative multi-sectoral advocacy and accountability efforts.
+These multi-constituency efforts aim to contribute to the achievement of national priorities by accelerating the implementation of existing Maternal, Newborn, and Child Health (MNCH), Sexual and Reproductive Health and Rights (SRHR), and Adolescent Health Well-Being (AHWB) commitments while mobilizing new commitments where needed.

-In 2024, the advocacy plan was developed to rally the joint advocacy and accountability efforts of partners around key national priorities.
-It builds on findings from the scoping and assessment of national commitments and feedback from discussions with organizations working on WCAH issues, including civil society, sub-national and community-based organizations, adolescent and youth organizations, and academia, among others.
+The CAAP initiative in Kenya is coordinated by the Health NGO Network (HENNET) under the leadership of Dr. Margaret Lubaale, Executive Director, and CAAP focal point Lisa Mushega.
+Advocacy efforts are guided by national priorities, partner input, and findings from the scoping and assessment of national commitments.
+Advocacy is grounded in feedback from discussions with organizations working on WCAH issues, including civil society, sub-national and community-based organizations, adolescent and youth organizations, and academia, among others.

 The plan’s success depends on the collaborative efforts of partners.
 We invite you to join our efforts to accelerate progress for women, children, and adolescents in Kenya!